uber/charlatan/docs/file-format.rst

       model: User
       post_creation:
         has_used_toaster: true
+        # Note that rel are allowed in post_creation
+        new_toaster: !rel blue_toaster

 For a given fixture, `post_creation` lets you change some attributes after instantiation.
 Here's the pseudo-code: